Hungarian Defence Forces: Habsburg Hungarian military

 In April 1867, the Austro-Hungarian Empire was established.
 Franz Josef, the head of the ancient Habsburg dynasty, was recognized as both Emperor of Austria and King of Hungary.
 Nevertheless, the issue of what form the Hungarian military would take remained a matter of serious contention between Hungarian patriots and Austrian leaders.
 As the impasse threatened the political union, Emperor Franz Josef ordered a council of generals in November of the same year.
 Ultimately, the leaders resolved on the following solution: in addition to the joint (k.u.k.) army, Hungary would have its own defence force, whose members would swear their oath to the King of Hungary (who was also Emperor of Austria) and the national constitution, use the Hungarian language of command, and display their own flags and insignia.
 (Austria would also form its own parallel national defence force, the Landwehr.)
-As a result of these negotiations, on 5 December 1868, the Royal Hungarian Landwehr (Magyar Kiralyi Honvédség, or Defence Force) was established.
+As a result of these negotiations, on 5 December 1868, the Royal Hungarian Honvéd (Magyar Kiralyi Honvédség, or Defence Force) was established.

 The Honvédség was usually treated generously by the Diet in Budapest.
 By 1873 it already had over 2,800 officers and 158,000 men organized into eighty-six battalions and fifty-eight squadrons.
 In 1872, the Ludovika Academy officially began training cadets (and later staff officers).
 Honvédség units engaged in manoeuvres and were organized into seven divisions in seven military districts.
 While artillery was not allowed, the force did form batteries of Gatling guns in the 1870s.

 In the midst of trouble between the imperial government and the parliament in 1906, the Honvédség was further expanded and finally received its own artillery units.
 In this form, the force approached the coming world war in most respects as a truly "national" Hungarian army.